codingbbq/codingbbq.github.io/_posts/2019-04-30-Think-Python-By-Allen-Downey.markdown

 #### Dictionaries

 Dictionary is like list, but more general.
-In dictionary, the indices can be of any type unline in List where the indices are always integers.
+In dictionary, the indices can be of any type unlike in List where the indices are always integers.
 The order of items in dictionary is unpredictable.

 ```python